For Carers

 Sudden accusations or changes in narrative

-What was previously understood one way is described differently.
-Responsibility moves.
-Events are retold in a new light.
+At some point, the story can shift.
+What was previously understood one way may start being described differently.
+Responsibility may move.
+Events may be retold in a new light.
+Someone may begin making claims that do not match what happened before.

 Concerns dismissed by professionals